-ISorig=iFj,k×Sj,i×δi×lg; ISnorm=ISorig- ISrandomσrandom, where i is a functional element ∈ protein coding, noncoding RNA, nonconding regulatory,allelic activity,eQTL; k is a overlapping classification ∈ cut 0.1≤f<0.8, touchf <0.1, engulf f ≥0.8, and f is the fraction of functional element overlapping the SV; j is the type of SV ; δ ∈ 0,1; and l is a feature ∈ connectivity,ubiquitous expression, allelic activity;
+ISorig=iFj,k×Sj,i×δi×gl; ISnorm=ISorig- ISrandomσrandom, where i is a functional element ∈ protein coding, noncoding RNA, nonconding regulatory,allelic activity,eQTL; k is a overlapping classification ∈ cut 0.1≤f<0.8, touchf <0.1, engulf f ≥0.8, and f is the fraction of functional element overlapping the SV; j is the type of SV ; δ ∈ 0,1; and l is a feature ∈ connectivity,ubiquitous activity, allelic activity,eQTLs;

 SVs will be assigned an impact score by taking the sum over the product between weights of overlapping classes and scores of overlapping functional elements.
 The score (ISorig) will also be upweighted based on activity of the affected region.
-The upweight factor is comprised of the product of three factors: i.e., allelic activity, network connectivity and ubiquitous transcription.
+The upweight factor is comprised of the product of four factors: i.e., allelic activity, eQTLs, network connectivity and ubiquitous activity.
 Significance level of an Impact score (ISorig) will be estimated by running 1,000 Monte Carlo simulations generated by randomly shuffling the location of SVs.

 Evaluating effect of structural variants on protein-coding genes.
 We will further develop a protein-coding module for SVIM to substantially expand the analysis of loss of function (LoF) variants with mis-mapping, functional, evolutionary and network features.
-We will first identify LoFs due to whole gene deletion, as well as putative LoF-casuing mutations as those that induce premature stop codons, frameshifted open reading frames, or that we predict to produce truncated proteins due to deletion of RNA splice sites or either predicted or verified changes in splicing pattern from RNA-Seq data (see above).
+We will first identify LoFs due to whole gene deletion, as well as putative LoF-causing mutations as those that induce premature stop codons, frameshifted open reading frames, or that we predict to produce truncated proteins due to deletion of RNA splice sites or either predicted or verified changes in splicing pattern from RNA-Seq data (see above).
 We will quantify the confidence of these LoFs using features such as whether they are in highly duplicated regions and the number of paralogs.
 For functional features, we will incorporate protein structures.
 For evolutionary properties, we will quantify the conservation of LoF variants, as well as truncated sequences.
 For network features, we will quantify the distance between genes with LoF variants and known disease-causing genes.
-Finally, we will develop a machine-learning method to quantify whether LoFs will cause benign, recessive or dominant disease-causing effects.
-Given that most rare variants are heterozygous, developing methods to differentiate benign rare variants from disease-causing variants in terms of those that can lead to recessive or dominant disease are much needed.

 Prioritizing non-coding transcripts from structural variant data.
 To prioritize the effects of SVs in ncRNAs, we will focus on overlaps with regulatory elements and other functional regions.
 To perform this analysis, we will define categories of RNA regions that display human population-level conservation, and combine these features to generate RNA element scores.
 We will mine RNA interactions between proteins (e.g., CLIP-Seq) and miRNAs (e.g., TargetScan) to create a compendium of biochemical interactions with RNA\cite{ 25416797, 24297251, 20371350, 23622248, 21909094}45-49.
 We will further investigate RNA secondary structure, looking for structured regions that are highly sensitive to mutation.
 For these regions, we will assess deleteriousness of mutations by differences in predicted free energy or structure ensembles\cite{ 23064747}50 relative to wild type.
 We have found annotations of all of the above types—biochemical interactions, regulatory motifs, and structured regions—that are enriched for rare variants in the human population and will use these sensitive RNA regions to score and prioritize potential deleterious SVs in ncRNA.
 Large SVs will ultimately be scored based on the highest scoring subregion disrupted (or created) by the SV.